 - Pop music score: 34%

 It may look good, but this Ruark portable speaker is all style and no substance.
-For nearly $800, it'll deliver ho-hum sound and not a great deal else.
+For about $900 it'll deliver ho-hum sound and not a great deal else.

-Our testers found that it offers very good setup, but on every other test it was scored as 'Poor' or 'Borderline' at best.
+Our testers found that it's very easy to set up, but on every other test it scored as 'Poor' or 'Borderline' at best.

 It may look good, but this Ruark portable speaker is all style and no substance